Delta Children Deluxe Sweet Beginnings Review

-This product isn't the best for travel as it requires disassembly.
-It is reasonably easy to move from room to room, however, with four wheels.
-The wheels are on the smaller side and look like they will have trouble over floor transitions and on thicker carpet.
+This product isn't the best for travel as it requires full disassembly.
+It is reasonably easy to move from room to room, however, with four wheels and lighter weight.
+The wheels are on the smaller side and sometimes have trouble over floor transitions or on a thicker carpet.
 We feel like the wheels could easily break because they are so flimsy looking.

 The Delta has a light and sound feature on the foot of the bassinet.
 The buttons are easy to operate and intuitive with icons and easy on/off pressing.